 PranaYoga Teacher Training: 300 Hour +

 Grow Your Yoga

 300-hour trainings are typically the next step for teachers.

-We offer the option to attain that and more, with an excess of over 1000 hours of advanced classes available.
+We offer the option to attain 300-hours and more, with an excess of over 1000 hours of advanced classes available.

 You must have a 200 hour YTT certification before you can register.
 Courses can be used as continuing education.

 Samples of core topics include these and more:

 Patanjali Yoga Sutras